saksham2882/LeetCode-Learning-Assistant/README.md

 - [Technologies Used](#technologies-used)
 - [Contributing](#contributing)

+---
 ## Project Overview

 The **LeetCode Learning Assistant** is a Chrome extension designed to enhance your LeetCode problem-solving experience.
-It integrates directly into LeetCode problem pages, providing a sleek, sliding panel with **AI-powered** guidance using the **Gemini 2.5 Flash** API.
+It integrates directly into LeetCode problem pages, providing a sleek, sliding panel with **AI-powered** guidance using the **Gemini 2.5 Flash** API. <br>
 From high-level hints to complete Java solutions and complexity analysis, this tool supports coders at all levels with a structured, step-by-step learning path.
 Its modern UI, robust error handling, and secure API key management make it a must-have for mastering coding challenges.

+---
 ## Features

-- **Seamless Integration**: Adds an "Analyze Problem" button on LeetCode problem pages.
+- **Seamless Integration :** Adds an "Analyze Problem" button on LeetCode problem pages.

-- **Structured Guidance**:
+- **Structured Guidance :**
-  1. **Hints**: 3-4 concise, numbered hints to spark logical thinking without revealing solutions.
+    - **Hints :** 3-4 concise, numbered hints to spark logical thinking without revealing solutions.
-  2. **Algorithmic Approach**: Outlines the optimal data structure and algorithm with numbered steps.
+    - **Algorithmic Approach :** Outlines the optimal data structure and algorithm with numbered steps.
-  3. **Pseudocode**: Language-agnostic pseudocode in numbered steps for clarity.
+    -  **Pseudocode :** Language-agnostic pseudocode in numbered steps for clarity.
-  4. **Solution**: Complete, well-commented Java code with a flow explanation.
+    -  **Solution :** Complete, well-commented Java code with a flow explanation.
-  5. **Complexity Analysis**: Time and space complexity with concise reasoning.
+    -  **Complexity Analysis :** Time and space complexity with concise reasoning.

-- **Modern UI**: Responsive sliding panel with custom scrollbar and syntax-highlighted code.
+- **Modern UI :** Responsive sliding panel with custom scrollbar and syntax-highlighted code.

-- **Secure API Key Storage**: Save your Gemini API key via the extension popup.
+- **Secure API Key Storage :** Save your Gemini API key via the extension popup.

-- **Robust Error Handling**: Clear error messages and retry logic for API failures.
+- **Robust Error Handling :** Clear error messages and retry logic for API failures.

-- **Formatted Responses**: Markdown-formatted output with proper code blocks for readability.
+- **Formatted Responses :** Markdown-formatted output with proper code blocks for readability.

+---
 ## Browser Support

 The extension is fully tested and supported on: